Children are a joy, but they can be a pain in the wallet.

 4. Open up your home

-So, make boomerang children pay for some things, whether that means picking up the household grocery tab or making a small “rent” payment.
+So, make these boomerang children pay for some things, whether that means picking up the household grocery tab or making a small “rent” payment.
 Asking a son or daughter to contribute means you won’t lose money.

 5. Allow them on your car insurance